ESSS/ng-xform/README.md

 ## Development

+After cloning of this repository will be necessary run once ```npm run setup```, so will be able to run ```npm run demo``` to start the demo locally

-View common development activities on https://github.com/tinesoft/generator-ngx-library#development
+For more information view common development activities on https://github.com/tinesoft/generator-ngx-library#development

 ## License